adam-p/yesterday-i-learned/random.md

 1. "if LEDs overheat, they burn out"
 1. Don't short penny stocks.
 In fact, just don't short: ["there isn't a short seller on the forbes 100 for a reason."](https://www.reddit.com/r/investing/comments/5t3df3/please_explain_me_why_is_cats_pe_so_high_and_why/ddk1jpa/)
 1. Before you look for a job in the service industry, ask if there is an union you should join.
-1. The ugliest website for a "soverign state" goes to [THE PRINCIPALITY OF HUTT RIVER](http://www.principality-hutt-river.com/) [~image~](http://imgur.com/bdCbteq), not [North Korea](http://www.korea-dpr.com/), which looks great by comparison.
+1. The ugliest website for a "sovereign state" goes to [THE PRINCIPALITY OF HUTT RIVER](http://www.principality-hutt-river.com/) [~image~](http://imgur.com/bdCbteq), not [North Korea](http://www.korea-dpr.com/), which looks great by comparison.
 1. Fascism is: totalitarian, almost always one party, usually one leader, often racist.
 1. It is possible to take your CPP out early (at 60) [if you don't plan to live for long.](https://retirehappy.ca/four-reasons-why-you-should-still-take-cpp-early-post-2011-rules/) The breakeven time depends on how many years it'll take to lose however much you got in the five years (60~65) under that percentage penalty.
 1. In the US, it is common for a boss to act very angry at your voluntary resignation, firing you with no cause, well before your notice ends.
 This saves them two weeks of pay.